 I would strongly suggest looking at online options for printing the program, rather than a chain copying center (which I’ve seen quotes as high as $160!).
 If you do have to use one, make sure to follow my suggestion (below) and also do a quick Google search for a promo code.

 Print in black and white, lightest weight paper, and double sided.
 I also have mine spiral bound on the long edge.
-Both places come out to around $15-18 to print and ship.
+These places typically come out to around $15-18 to print and ship.

 I set the earliest starting age at 2.5 for several developmental reasons.
 At 2.5, there are some big leaps in communication and motor skills.
 The child needs at least a 5-10 minute attention span, to be able to ask and answer questions thoughtfully, and to start a task and see it through to completion.
 They also need their own life experience and background knoweldge in place to make sense of the new information being shared.
 Playing Preschool also a lot of fine motor skills needed to make the activities work.